tobeif-DTU/tobeif-DTU.github.io/content/Supervision.md

----
 ## Preparing for a Thesis

 It’s fine to come and ask for a thesis subject.
 I usually have several research ideas “on stock” that are be suitable for a thesis topic.
-You may also have an idea yourself, but as mentioned above, I would need to give preference to topics that are releated to our ongoing research.
+You may also have an idea yourself, but as mentioned above, I would need to give preference to topics that are related to our ongoing research.

 Whether you want to discuss your own idea, or we have discussed a topic suitable for your thesis, the next step is preparing a short description of this idea.
 It is important that you, as a student, write this text, to reduce the risk of mis-communication.